micmejia/bible-dump/NKJV/Romans/Rom 9.md

 that I have great sorrow and continual grief in my heart.

 ###### 3
-For I could wish that I myself were accursed from Christ for my brethren, my [^a]countrymen according to the flesh,
+For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh,

 ###### 4
 who are Israelites, to whom _pertain_ the adoption, the glory, the covenants, the giving of the law, the service _of God,_ and the promises;